EMoetez/End-to-End-LoanApproval/README.md

         "feature4": 4.0
     }
     ```
-    **You can check features types in "Model Develoment/testV1.ipynb"**
+    **You can check features types in "Model Development/testV1.ipynb"**

 3. **View the Prediction**:
     After uploading the file, the application will display the prediction result: "Approved" or "Rejected".

+4. **View Logs in Kibana**:
+    Open Kibana in your web browser (`http://localhost:5601`).
+Go to the "Discover" section, create an index pattern for `loan-approval-logs`, and visualize the logged data.

 ## File Descriptions

-- **main.py**: The main FastAPI application file that handles file uploads, data processing, and predictions.
+- **main.py**: The main FastAPI application file that handles file uploads, data processing, predictions, and logging to Elasticsearch.
 - **Model_Deployment/model/load_predict.py**: Contains functions for loading the model, preprocessing data, and making predictions.
 - **templates/upload.html**: The HTML template for the file upload interface.
 - **static/background.jpg**: The background image used in the HTML template.